 WHY IS THIS IMPORTANT?

-(4) If an outbreak occurs, mass gathering restrictions may need to be reintroduced.
-The Events Sector recognises the importance for New Zealand, and for the Events Sector, to do its part to ensure mass gatherings are delivered as safely as possible using best practice.
+5. If an outbreak occurs, Gathering restrictions may need to be reintroduced and tailored to the risk.
+The Events Sector recognises the importance for New Zealand, and for the Events Sector, to do its part to ensure Events are delivered as safely as possible using best practice.

-(1) This Code has been developed to outline best practice behaviours to prevent/minimise COVID19 risks and impact, including a key function around record keeping to support Ministry of Health contact tracing processes.
+This Code has been developed to outline best practice behaviours to prevent/minimise COVID-19 risks and impact, including a key function around record keeping to support Ministry of Health contact tracing processes.

 (1) This Code has been developed for the New Zealand Events Sector by representatives of the Events Sector.